Flipboard/FLAnimatedImage/README.md

 It uses ARC and the Apple frameworks `QuartzCore`, `ImageIO`, `MobileCoreServices`, and `CoreGraphics`.

 It is capable of fine-grained logging.
-A block can be set on `FLAnimatedImage` that's invoked when logging occurs with various log levels via the `+setLogBlock:` method.
+A block can be set on `FLAnimatedImage` that's invoked when logging occurs with various log levels via the `+setLogBlock:logLevel:` method.
 For example:

 ```objective-c
 // Set up FLAnimatedImage logging.